studyathome-internationally/rehabilitationstechnik/docs/chapter13.md

        Symptoms include impaired consciousness and marked motor paralysis.

    - _Skull Trauma_
-     Head injury, _traumatic brain injury_, TBI) is the generic term for all skull injuries involving the brain due to accident or other injury.
+     Head injury (_traumatic brain injury_, TBI) is the generic term for all skull injuries involving the brain due to accident or other injury.
      Depending on the extent and localization of the injury and the primary (destruction of nerve tissue) and secondary (hemorrhage, pressure on adjacent regions) effects of the injury, all the damage known from infarcts or tumor diseases may occur.

    - _Hypoxia_